ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 ### K-Means Clustering

 **K-means** clustering is an algorithm for grouping a given $N$ data records into $K$ clusters.
+It does this by using the _centroids_ (arithmetic means).
+The distance measure is the **Euclidean distance**.
+It is considered to be **unsupervised** since an initial classification does not exist.

 The algorithm is:

 Step 1: decide number of clusters, $K$.

 Step 2: Select random data records to represent the centroids of these clusters.
+The video says more like...
+Calculate $k$ prototype centroids from random groups of similar vectors.

-Step 3: Calculate the distance between each data record and the defined centroids.
+Step 3: Create the $k$ clusters by calculate the distance between each data record and the defined centroids.
 Then assign the data record to the clustering containing the centroid _closest_ to the data record.

 We use _Euclidean distance_, given by: